solemandereje/geeztech/gtst_course/README.md

-This is note written while taking the Geez Tech Security Tester&reg; Course
+This is note written while taking the Geez Tech Security Tester&reg; Course.